mesosphere-backup/oscon-smack-stack/lab1-dcos-cluster.md

 The services page will show you all running servies with a quick view of their resource utilization.

 After exploring the DC/OS UI, check out the DC/OS CLI.
-Learn the available commands with dcos --help.
+Learn the available commands with `dcos --help`.
 A few things to try are:

 1. `dcos node`.
 This will list all the nodes in the cluster including masters.
 2. `dcos marathon app list`.
 This will show you all the running applications in the cluster.
 You can issue other marathon commands to mangae your applications including; adding new applications, deleting applications, monitoring deployments.
-3. `dcos`.
+3. `dcos cluster list`.
+This will return cluster information on all available clusters.

-### Optional: Install a Couple Certified Packages
+## Optional: Install a Couple Certified Packages

 DC/OS provides two quick options for installing catalog packages; the DC/OS UI and DC/OS CLI.